 Ephesians 4:23 AMP

-3. How to Calm Down when Stressed with the Help of Trusted Friends
+3. Calm Down with the Help of Trusted Friends

 A strong encouraging community can stand beside us, offer advice, and lift us up as we wait.
 The key is to find the correct source of encouragement because sometimes people unknowingly drive our emotions in the wrong direction.